harryharrold/performance/FullText.md

 ### end heresy

 However, it still talks to a bipartite relationship.
 That's not good enough because it misses out the most important people.
 The people who will end up using the software you're building.
-Whether they're direct source; by buying your customers' products, or their your customes employees and it's an internal piece of software you're building, they are the source of value for trhe software you're building.
+Whether they're direct source; by buying your customers' products, or their your customers employees and it's an internal piece of software you're building, they are the source of value for trhe software you're building.
 I mean, we are not the first people to trip over the lack of the word "user" in the agile manifesto, nor will we be the last, so this seems a small change but it's worth it, for us.

 It's not that we _don't_ value collaboration with the customer, and we absolutely, definitely value it over contract negotiation.
 But we _also_ value collaboration with  other folk - specifically, with the people who will use our software.

 Our triangle there is between customer - team - user, with those 2 apexes.
 We find our best work where we're closest to the middle of that triangle.

 We value collaborative delivery over contract negotiation.

+### Responding to change over following a plan

 We _think_ we're agile - are we really?
 The good news is, most of us are a little agile, of only because when your waterfall process goes wrong - all you have left is ruthless focus on the most important things remaining.
 Most of us do respond to change, because your functional specification will get ripped up when you can feel the winds of deadline rushing past your ears.
 That's really interesting to me.
 I don't know about you, but the moments I loved about software development were the best crunches.
 Absolutely loved them - with the minor caveat that they break you in the end.
 So when _I_ heard about agile, I looked at it and thought...
 "Oh, it's crunches but lots of them, and they're all smaller and so less scary.
 Ace.
 Sign me up."
 Get some feedback that needs a change, have a quick chat, get the change in and tested?
 Great.